uber/baseweb/rfcs/button-group-component.md

   Use the `mode` prop to render toggleable Buttons:
   * the value `radio` will cause Buttons to behave like radio buttons,
   * the value `checkbox` will cause Buttons to behave like checkboxes.
-* `defaultChecked: number | Array<number>`
-  Index or array of indices of the selected Button(s).
-  Primarily for use with uncontrolled components with a `mode` prop defined.
 * `checked: number | Array<number>` - Optional
   Index or array of indices of the selected Button(s).
   Primarily for use with controlled components with a `mode` prop defined.